Common Birdlife of Fathala

 Woodland Kingfisher Halcyon senegalensis

 Common wet season breeding visitor.
 Mainly found perching on high branches, often exposed, vantage point, hunting insects and small vertebrae.
-These birds flick there wings open while singing, revealing contrasting underwing pattern.
+These birds flick their wings open while singing, revealing a contrasting underwing pattern.
 They are known to be quite aggressive with other birds.

 Abyssinian Roller Coracias abyssinicus

 Very brightly coloured bird, mainly bright turquoise blue with a brown mantle and deep violet wings.
 They are very noisy and visible birds – they like to perch on exposed vantage point.
 They are mainly seen alone or in pairs.
-They are also known as the Senegal Roller.
+Furthermore, they are also known as the Senegal Roller.

 Grey Woodpecker Dendropicos goertae